PipedreamHQ/pipedream/docs/docs/components/README.md

 ::: danger

-Unpublishing a component is an permanent action, please be careful to you still have access to the source code.
+Unpublishing a component is a permanent action, please be careful to ensure you still have access to the source code.

 :::